cupy/cupy/docs/source/tutorial/basic.rst

    functions must use same parameter and gradient array objects throughout all forward/backward computations.

 In order to run optimization, you first have to compute gradients.
-Zeroing the initial gradient arrays are simply done by calling :meth:`~Optimizer.zero_grads` method
+Zeroing the initial gradient arrays are simply done by calling :meth:`~Optimizer.zero_grads` method:

 .. doctest::